XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T006-SBS.md

     docker-compose -f docker-compose.yml -f local.docker-compose.yml -f docker-compose.init.yml up
     ```

-1. Test the web application using the port forward method.
-In the Remote Explorer, forward port 3000 and open the browser by clicking the globe icon next to the port.
+1. Test the web application by opening the browser by clicking the globe icon next to the port.

     ![](/Assets/OpenBrowser.png)

 1. When you are done, commit and push your changes to your GitHub repository.

     ![](/Assets/commitandpush.png)